 Using the Alternative solution summary table

-The fire safety engineer should use the Alternative solution summary table to summarise the consultation and assessment status of alternative solution issues with Fire & Rescue NSW (FRNSW), and within the submitted fire engineering report (FER) version.
+The competent fire safety practitioner should use the Alternative solution summary table to summarise the consultation and assessment status of alternative solution issues with Fire and Rescue NSW (FRNSW), and within the submitted version alternative solution report (ASR).

 The purpose of the table is to identify each alternative solution issue and the status of consultation or assessment of that issue.
 It is not a requirement for FRNSW consultation to occur on every issue, but if no consultation was undertaken then FRNSW is more likely to holistically assess the issue within the initial fire safety report (IFSR) provided to the certifying authority.
 The certifying authority may also require the fire safety engineer to consult with FRNSW on any issue identified by FRNSW as not meeting the performance requirements intended to be met.

-Note: Consultation charges may apply to the fire safety engineer requesting such consultation.
+Note: Consultation charges may apply to the competent fire safety practitioner requesting such consultation.

 Alternative solution summary table (MS Word, 251 kb dotm)